 But I do know how to be confident, even when I don’t feel confident.
 I don’t mean I’m falsely confident: if I don’t know the answer to a question, I’ll say so; if I don’t understand what someone is saying, I’ll ask for clarification.
 When I was younger, I thought doing that would make me look stupid.
 Now, quite literally, I know better.

 I can even be confident about working on a project when I don’t know what I’m doing.
 That is a stretch for my confidence – sometimes it wobbles a bit – but I can do it.
 For example, I’m writing a book on research and ethics.
-The working title is Biodegradable Research: Nourishing The Next Generation.
+The working title is Research Ethics in the Real World.
 I’ve been working on it since last summer.
 So far I have read half a dozen books and made notes from most of them, bought another 25 or so, interviewed eight people, and written 676 words.
 I’m at the exploratory stage and I really don’t know what I’m doing.
 I don’t have a structure for the book, or its voice, or a writing style.
 I don’t really know what I want to say, beyond something about how research ethics is linked with institutional, political, and global ethics; that it doesn’t exist in a bubble of its own.

 But I have faith in the process.
 It’s what I tell doctoral students: keep on reading, thinking, and writing, and you’ll get there in the end.
 I’ve done this a few times now, though each time is different.
 And I do have a glimmer of a plan: when I finish making the notes from the books I’ve read, I’m going to plug those and my interview transcripts into NVivo, do some emergent coding, and see what falls out.
 I hope that will help, though of course it may confuse me further.
 But if I’m lucky, I’ll start to spot some connections, relationships, and patterns, which will help me find the way.